Skip to main content

 This seminar is an introduction to the necessary skills and potential career paths of an applied economist.
 Students will gain an understanding of the ways in which their MSAE degree may be used after graduation.
 They will build a portfolio of work and skills (hard and soft) that they will use in conjunction with their education and experience with Woods to make themselves the best job candidate possible.

-A: Our Master’s Degree in Applied Economics brings together critical skills in practice-oriented data analysis along with a rich curriculum dedicated to ethical sensibilities.
+Our Master’s Degree in Applied Economics brings together critical skills in practice-oriented data analysis along with a rich curriculum dedicated to ethical sensibilities.
 Our program seeks to ensure that students have relevant skills for today’s (and tomorrow’s) job market.
 Thus we focus on areas such as public policy legislation, health care, civic agencies, business and banking so that our students will be prepared for careers in a variety of industries.

-A: The MS in Applied Economics program is proud to be a STEM Designated Degree Program.
+The MS in Applied Economics program is proud to be a STEM Designated Degree Program.
 STEM Designated Degree programs are designated by the Department of Homeland Security.
 F-1 students can apply for a 24-month OPT Extension.

-A: Yes, there is an application fee of $60.
+Yes, there is an application fee of $60.

-A: The tuition is $1,370 per credit.
+Tuition for the 2024-2025 academic year is $1,432 per credit.
 The courses are 3 credits each.

-A: Students will be prepared for a variety of careers in fields where there is a demand for analytical precision and significant technical proficiency.
+Students will be prepared for a variety of careers in fields where there is a demand for analytical precision and significant technical proficiency.
 These industries include:

 • Educational Services